Data filtering

 Filter parts

-This way you can get a subset of all available records.
+This allows you to work with a specific subset of all available records.

 Left-hand side

-On the left, you can select a property of the currently selected model.
-This can either be a property of that model, or the property of a relation of that model.
-Based on the kind of this selected property we show a number of operators which are available for this kind of property.
-For example, when the property is of kind string
+On the left, you can select a property of the currently chosen model.
+This can be either a direct property of that model or a property of a related model.
+Depending on the type of property you select, we display the operators that are valid for that type.

 Operators